Published: Feb 20, 2020

 - Are the handles floppy or off-center?
 This is likely a FAKE.
 Sturdy handles are a top selling-point of Hermes bags, and they should never slouch even with moderate use.

 - Is the clochette (leather case for the keys) made of two pieces of leather stitched together?
 If yes, this is 100% FAKE.
-Real Hermes clochettes are made from a single piece of leather.
+Real Hermes clochettes are made from a single piece of leather folded over and stitched on two sides.

 - Does the dust bag logo not match the real Hermes logo?
 FAKE.